ErfanMomeniii/tts/README.md

 ```

-And if you want to save this voice you can use **SaveToFile** method as follows:
+And if you want to save this voice you can use **SaveToFile** function as follows:

 ```go
 package main